 4. Recognize morals and values now and act on them.

-Perhaps you’ve violated your own morals and values in the past.
-Again, no one is perfect.
-What matters is that you recognize those morals and values now and adhere to them to the best of your ability.
+Perhaps you’ve violated your morals and values in the past.
+But, again, no one is perfect.
+What matters is that you now recognize those moral values and adhere to them to the best of your ability.

 5. Remember every day is a new start.